Puankhequa: Biography

-Puankhequa's family originated from a poor fishing village near Changchow (now known as Zhangzhou), but Puankhequa's father P'u-chai had relocated them to Canton.
+Puankhequa's family originated from a poor fishing village near Zhangzhou, but Puankhequa's father P'u-chai had relocated them to Canton.
 Puankhequa had seven sons, two of whom were engaged in trade and providing market intelligence about tea and silk for the Canton firm from other parts of China and Japan.
 A third son, Chih-hsiang, would later succeed his father as head of the firm in Canton, thus inheriting his father's trading name and becoming Puankhequa II.
 Growing up, Puankhequa would travel on junks in Southeast Asia, even as far as Manila.
 According to Liang Chia-pin and Louise Dermigny, Puankhequa was in the Canton trade by the late 1730s.
 As a young man he learned to speak, read and write Spanish and had some skills in pidgin English, which facilitated trading with the Europeans.
 His ability to deliver goods and his skills in creating special, long-term relationships with foreigners and officials attracted and retained the custom of foreign traders, which contributed to his success.

 In a portrait of Puankhequa in the Museum of Gothenburg, he carries the attributes of a wealthy mandarin: hat-pin, necklace and the mandarin square on his surcoat.
 According to professor Jan Wirgin it is a "...robe of a third rank mandarin, with a sapphire hat-pin in his hat.
 He achieved this rank around 1780."
 He had bought a title and was raised to the third class of the mandarinate for his contributions to a military campaign.